The Effect of Foreground Galaxies on the Estimation of the Hubble Constant from Type Ia Supernovae: Introduction

-In this paper, we analyse the biases introduced in our late-time estimation of $H_0$ by the obstruction of certain SNe Ia by foreground galaxies that lie on the same line of sight in our observations.
-We look at two different scenarios and assess how they each could affect our estimate of $H_0$.
-In the first scenario of `total blocking' we assume that obstructed SNe are outshone by the foreground galaxies and are not visible to us, leading to a selection bias in our observed SNe Ia catalogues.
-In the second scenario, we suppose that the light from obstructed SNe is visible to us through their foreground galaxies.
-This leads to a different bias on our late-time $H_0$ estimation related to the method used to match each observed SN to its host galaxy.
-This estimation relies on our ability to perform this matching correctly \cite{Carr2022}.
-However, this nontrivial task is currently being performed in a way which is not impervious to errors when it comes to obstructed SNe.
-To isolate these two effects from other observational systematics, we study them using a synthetic galaxy catalogue from a large N-body simulation that includes full ray tracing for each line of sight to accurately model weak gravitational lensing and redshift perturbations.
+We analyse the biases introduced in our late-time estimation of $H_0$ by the obstruction of certain SNe Ia by foreground galaxies that lie on the same line of sight in our observations.
+We study two different scenarios and assess how they each might affect our estimate of $H_0$.
+In the first scenario of total blocking, we assume that obstructed supernovae (SNe) are outshone by the foreground galaxies and are not visible to us.
+This leads to a selection bias in our observed SNe Ia catalogues.
+In the second scenario, we assume that the light from obstructed SNe is visible to us through their foreground galaxies.
+This leads to a different bias on our late-time $H_0$ estimation that is related to the method that is used to match each observed supernova (SN) to its host galaxy.
+This estimation relies on our ability to perform this matching correctly \citep{Carr2022}.
+This non-trivial task is currently being performed in a way that is not impervious to errors for obstructed SNe, however.
+To isolate these two effects from other observational systematics, we study them using a synthetic galaxy catalogue from a large N-body simulation that includes full ray tracing for each line of sight to accurately model weak gravitational lensing and redshift ($z$) perturbations.

 The remainder of this paper is structured as follows.
-Section \ref{sec:dataset} presents the catalogue of simulated galaxies and SNe Ia used for this analysis.
+Section \ref{sec:dataset} presents the catalogue of simulated galaxies and SNe Ia we used for this analysis.
 The method for estimating $H_0$ from a simulated SNe Ia sample is discussed in Section \ref{sec:method}.
-In Section \ref{sec:results}, we present our results.
+In Section \ref{sec:results} we present our results.
 In particular, Section \ref{sec:total_blocking} is dedicated to discussing the impact of the selection bias from total blocking on our $H_0$ estimation, while we assess the impact of host galaxy misidentification for obstructed SNe Ia on our $H_0$ estimation in Section \ref{sec:mismatching}.
 Finally, we conclude in Section \ref{sec:conclusion}.